tsuru/tsuru/docs/using/tsuru.yaml.rst

   regular expression uses `Go syntax
   <https://code.google.com/p/re2/wiki/Syntax>`_ and runs with ``.`` matching
   ``\n`` (``s`` flag).
-* ``healthcheck:command``: Exclusive to the ``kubernetes``
-  provisioner.
-A command to execute inside the unit container.
-  Exit status of zero is considered healthy and non-zero is unhealthy.
-  This option defaults to an empty string array.
-If ``healthcheck:path`` is set, this option will be ignored.
 * ``healthcheck:allowed_failures``: The number of allowed failures before that the health check consider the application as unhealthy.
-Defaults to 0.
+Defaults to 3 on kubernetes pools and 0 on docker pools.
 * ``healthcheck:use_in_router``: Whether this health check path should also be registered in the router.
 This field is ignored in ``kubernetes`` provisioner, which constantly calls the healthcheck every